-Some helpful tips to help you prevent condensation
+Some helpful tips to help you avoid condensation

 If you do discover condensation, use a “squeegee” and a paper towel to clear any water droplets from your windows.
 Leaving it to evaporate back into the air, so it can condense again, makes little sense.

-When you use the kitchen or bathroom try to close the doors to your other rooms.
+When you use the kitchen or bathroom try to close the doors to your other rooms to avoid condensation forming.

 Your bathroom extractor fan should be running whenever you have shower or a bath and if the room is still steamy when you have finished then leave the extractor running or open a window.